CodeMiko: CodeMiko

 The CodeMiko avatar's in-universe backstory is that she is a video game character without a game.
 She had always wanted to be in a mainstream video game but never succeeded in doing so due to her 'Glitch' (a story arc very similar to Vanellope von Schweetz from the Wreck-It Ralph franchise).
 CodeMiko has expressed that she was forced to take smaller roles, such as a bush in The Last of Us, following the archetypical story of the struggling Hollywood actress, someone who just wants to be in a movie, any movie, but for Miko, any video game.

 She finally managed to find her way into Kang / The Technicians Unreal Engine project, thus becoming a Twitch streamer.
 She is currently roaming different game worlds, looking for a place she will fit in.
 So far, she has visited the world of dead memes and The Sims.

 The CodeMiko avatar is aware of the Technician and frequently breaks the Fourth Wall, both indirectly through cross-over interviews such as CodeMiko interviewing the Technician, and directly through the use of augmented reality.

 The "glitchiness" of the CodeMiko character is expressed and explored through her sometimes glitching into her evil alter ego avatar, simply known as "Glitch", exchanging her usual pink-haired avatar for a semi-transparent Matrix digital rain-inspired avatar.
 The "Glitch" avatar is additionally distinguished by having a deeper and hoarser voice achieved through the use of a voice changer.
 Glitch is very profane and seeks to offend.

 It was assumed that CodeMiko was originally released and developed under the name 'mikoglitch', only to be dropped as it conflicted with 'Miko Kubota' of Glitch Techs - but in a VOD, Youna said, "this is not true" and explained how she created "mikoglitch" to bypass the temporary shadow ban on her "CodeMiko" channel.

 The interview show has been compared to the 1990s animated parody talk show Space Ghost Coast to Coast.

 On CodeMiko, Kang said, "She's kind of stupid, unfiltered, and not afraid to say whatever is on her mind or what she sees."

 PogChamps

 CodeMiko participated in the online amateur chess tournament PogChamps 3 in 2021.
 She placed last with 4 losses and 0 wins, along with streamer Myth.

 She was coached by PogChamps coaches, WGM Anna Rudolf and Andrea Botez.

 TOS PTSD

 Kang has described having developed "TOS PTSD" following her unintentionally breaking Twitch's terms of service (TOS) and subsequent receiving bans, leading to her developing economic anxiety and seeking help from psychiatrist and Twitch streamer Alok Kanojia on stream.

-Kang has expressed worries about Twitch's introduction of a "Brand Safety Score" system, with regards to how her X-rated jokes and humor may not be advertiser-friendly content and thus may threaten her income potential on the platform.
+Kang has expressed worries about Twitch's introduction of a "Brand Safety Score" system, with regard to how her X-rated jokes and humor may not be advertiser-friendly content and thus may threaten her income potential on the platform.
 She has since described how her worries lessened as she came to be sponsored by several brands.